tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard9/tf.contrib.framework.model_variable.md

       device.
 *  <b>`device`</b>: Optional device to place the variable.
 It can be an string or a function that is called to get the device for the variable.
+*  <b>`partitioner`</b>: Optional callable that accepts a fully defined `TensorShape` and dtype of the `Variable` to be created, and returns a list of partitions for each axis (currently only one axis can be partitioned).
 *  <b>`custom_getter`</b>: Callable that allows overwriting the internal get_variable method and has to have the same signature.